raspberrypilearning/getting-started-guide-editor-python/en/step_5.md

 title: Line numbering
 ---

-When you type new lines of code in the Editor, line numbers will be added for you.
+When you type new lines of code in the Code Editor, line numbers will be added for you.

 Line numbering helps you keep track of where you are in your project and helps you work with others on your code.